 English encompasses the teaching of speaking, listening, reading, writing skills, spelling strategies and rules and the use of drama.
 These skills are used and embedded across all areas of the curriculum.

 Children take part in a variety of situations and activities in which they are taught how to discuss and ask questions.
 Many opportunities are planned for so that children can tell stories and build up a repertoire of poems learnt by heart, with increasing confidence and enthusiasm.
-Whilst sharing and presenting their ideas, children are also taught the value and importance of being active listeners.
-Talk for Writing is encouraged throughout the school, across all situations and subjects to help children to gather ideas and structure their writing.
+Whilst sharing and presenting their ideas, children are also taught the value and importance of being active listeners, across all situations and subjects to help children to gather ideas and structure their writing.

 From Year R onwards, children are taught specific decoding skills including the use of phonics, recognition of common exception words (tricky words), and making links to known words in order to develop reading fluency.